woodruffw/screenfetch-c/README.md

 #### Manual compilation:
 Alternatively, you could always compile screenfetch-c yourself.
-It's very easy to do, as screenfetch-c has no dependencies outside of the standard/POSIX libraries.
+It's very easy to do, as screenfetch-c has no dependencies outside of the standard libraries of each OS.

 ```
 gcc screenfetch-c.c -o screenfetch